-Using household materials I am trying to reconstruct images of Colorado’s Front Range from memory.
-I am interested in the distance between physical geography and one’s personal experience of that geography.
+Using household materials, I am reconstructing images of Colorado’s Front Range from memory.
+I am interested in the distance between physical geography and my personal experience of that geography.

 Perhaps the best way I can describe this is by metaphor:

-When absent from a place, whether because I have left or because I have yet to go, I find myself building a scaffold around the incomplete image in my head.
-From there I can start to fill in the cracks and missing pieces with memory or expectation.
-The patches are often incongruent and eventually the original structure is obscured by this awkward surface that serves more as a mask than as a support.
+When absent from a place (because I have left or yet to go), I find myself constructing a scaffold around the incomplete image in my head.
+Then I can start to fill in the cracks and missing pieces with memory or expectation.
+The patches are often incongruent and eventually, this awkward surface obscures the original structure.